Citytracking/311Dashboard/README.md

 ----------------------------------------------------
 1. `shp2pgsql -dID -s 900913 -W latin1 planning_neighborhoods_900913.shp pn_geoms | psql -U sf_311`

+Note: The neighborhoods should already be indexed.
+This is how you would index the geometries:
+`CREATE INDEX pn_geoms_gist ON pn_geoms USING GIST (geom);`

-Let's create a table for all of our 311 request data and populate the table.
+Now we're ready to create a table for all of our 311 request data and populate the table.

 Create requests table
 ---------------------